-If you have found my post I’m guessing you have booked your holidays in Nerja, Costa del Sol and are at the very exciting stage of looking at things to do when you get there.
+If you have found my post I’m guessing you have booked your holiday in the Costa Del Sol and are at the very exciting stage of looking for things to do in Nerja when you get there.
 Nerja is a beautiful town on the Costa Del Sol and I really don’t think you will be disappointed with your visit at all.
 I have been on lots of holidays to Nerja, Spain over the years and it’s definitely one of my favourite places to visit for a relaxing break in the sun.

 One of the reasons I love visiting the Costa Del Sol is because getting from Malaga to Nerja is really easy.
 I’ve often hired a car and picked it up from Malaga airport.
 The drive is really straight forward and takes about an hour straight down the A-7.

 If there’s a group of you travelling, and you don’t feel like you will use a car while you are in Nerja, an airport taxi is a good option too.
 I’ve booked a taxi in advance from companies in Nerja to keep the cost down.
 The cheapest travel option is to get a bus from Malaga Bus Station to Nerja, and the journey time is around 2 hours but you need to get to the bus station from the airport as well which isn’t always practical with a lot of luggage.

 The other reason we love Nerja so much is the weather.
 We tend to visit out of season as it’s a great winter holiday destination.
 If you visit Nerja in October for example the average temperature is 18°C with little chance of rain.
 It’s the perfect holiday when the weather in the UK is starting to turn wet and grey in the autumn and winter months.

 Things to do in Nerja, Costa del Sol

 Here’s a list of all the things to do in Nerja to make the most of your Spanish holiday.